- Reference Number: HEY1049/2022

 How to avoid low blood sugars

-Skin-to-skin contact with your baby on your chest helps keep your baby calm and warm and helps to encourage your baby’s natural instincts to feed.
-During initial skin-to-skin contact, your baby should wear a hat and be kept warm with a blanket or towel.
+Skin-to-skin contact with your baby on your chest helps keep your baby calm and warm and helps to encourage your babies’ natural instincts to feed.
+We therefore encourage skin to skin not only at the time of birth but regularly at least until your baby has established feeding.

 Keep your baby warm

-Put a hat on your baby until they are able to maintain their own temperature effectively and then remove.
-Your Midwife will be able to guide you with this.
+Put a hat on your baby until they are able to maintain their own temperature effectively.
+Once your baby can maintain their temperature effectively, the hat should be removed in line with safer sleep guidance.
+Your Midwife will be able to advise you with this.

 Feed as soon as possible after birth